vacp2p/rfc/specs/waku/waku-v2.md

 * PoW verification
 * Size verification

-Bridging SHOULD occur on the `WakuRelay`, but it MAY also be done on other Waku v2 protocols (e.g. `WakuFilter`).
+Bridging SHOULD occur through the `WakuRelay`, but it MAY also be done on other Waku v2 protocols (e.g. `WakuFilter`).
 The latter is however not advised as it will increase the complexity of the bridge and because of the [Security Considerations](#security-considerations) explained further below.